saibotu/Decrypt9WIP/README.md

 * __CakeHax MSET__: Copy Decrypt9.dat to the root of your SD card and Decrypt9.nds to anywhere on the SD card.
 You can then run it either via MSET and Decrypt9.nds.
 Build this via `make cakerop`.
 * __Gateway Browser Exploit__: Copy Launcher.dat to your SD card root and run this via http://go.gateway-3ds.com/ from your 3DS browser.
 Build this with `make gateway`.
 Please note: __this entrypoint is deprecated__.
 While it may still work at the present time with little to no problems, bugs will no more be fixed and it may be completely removed at a later time.
 Use CakeHax instead.

 If you are a developer and you are building this, you may also just run `make release` to build all files at once.
 If you are a user, all files are already included in the release archive.
+When building this, you may also select to compile with one of four available fonts by appending FONT=ORIG/6X10/ACORN/GB to the make command line parameters.

 ## Working folders